Digital Nomad Tax

 Maltese personal income tax rates are progressive and start at a level of 15% as from around €9.000,00.
 The highest rate is 35% as from an income of €60.000,00.

 Also capital gains and investment income (e.g. dividends) are subject to the same rates.
+Yet, for foreign income this only applies if the money is brought back into Malta.

 Next to income taxes, you will also need to account for social contributions.